kak2z7702/converse/README.md

 After installation you are going to be logged in as administration to make changes.

+One last thing to mention is queued jobs.
+Emails sent for thread subscription are queued as jobs in the database.
+For these jobs to be processed, run the following command to start a queue worker:

+`php artisan queue:work`

+Note that once the `queue:work` command has started, it will continue to run until it is manually stopped or you close your terminal.

 ## Re-installation

 If you want to perform a re-installation for any purpose you can delete installation seal proof file and run the following command: